Misterio77/website/_src/cv.md

 ## Education/Research

+### University of Groningen (2025)

+[University of Groningen](https://rug.nl) (RUG) is one of Netherland's top universities, and frequently in the world's top 100, and is specially focused in internationalization.

+#### Research Internship (2025)

+I'm currently enrolled in a 3 month internship in RUG, focusing on the intersection between Cloud Computing Sustainability and Open Source Software tooling.

 ### University of São Paulo (2020-present)

-[University of São Paulo](https://usp.br) is considered to be Brazil's most prestigious university, and is frequently ranked the top university in Latin America.
+[University of São Paulo](https://usp.br) (USP) is considered to be Brazil's most prestigious university, and is frequently ranked the top university in Latin America.
 The computing degrees offered by the [Institute of Mathematics and Computer Sciences](https://icmc.usp.br) are also top-ranking, being one of the